 There are synthetic (artificial) antibodies, which can be given to certain ‘at-risk’ infants.
 It is given by injection on a monthly basis during winter to provide short-term protection against infection.
 However, this treatment is not always effective and it is also expensive, putting it beyond the reach of countries in the developing world.

 Why is a vaccine being developed for RSV?

 A vaccine to prevent RSV infection might be a cost-effective way of reducing the burden of severe RSV disease.
+Hospital treatment for babies with RSV costs the NHS millions of pounds every year.
 There is currently no licensed RSV vaccine, but a number of vaccines are now in the later stages of development and are expected to be licensed.
 The Oxford Vaccine Group is currently involved in testing new RSV vaccines to investigate their potential.
 These studies are designed to assess the safety and tolerability of each vaccine, and how well each one stimulates the immune system.
 This might protect people from developing severe disease in the future.